NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

 \end{equation}
 ```

 The vector $\mathbf{x}(t) = (x_1(t), ..., x_N(t))^{\text T}$ fully describes the state of the system.
-Physically, $\mathbf{x}(t)$ encompasses the amplitudes of either point-like or collective oscillators (e.g., mechanical resonators, voltage oscillations in RLC circuits, an oscillating electrical dipole moment, or standing modes of an optical cavity).
+In physics, the coordinates $\mathbf{x}(t)$ encode the amplitudes of oscillators, e.g., mechanical resonators, voltage oscillations in RLC circuits, oscillating electrical dipole moments, or standing modes of an optical cavity.

-As the simplest example, let us first solve the harmonic oscillator in frequency space.
+As an example, let us first solve the harmonic oscillator in frequency space.
 The equation of motion is
 ```math
 \begin{equation}
 \ddot{x}(t) + \gamma \dot{x}(t) + \omega_0^2 x(t) = F \cos(\omega_d t)
 \end{equation}
 ```
 where $\gamma$ is the damping coefficient and $\omega_0$ the natural frequency.
-Fourier-transforming both sides of this equation gives
+Fourier-transforming both sides of this equation yields
 ```math
 \begin{equation}
 (\omega_0^2 - \omega^2 + i \omega \gamma) \tilde{x}(\omega) = \frac{F}{2} \left[ \delta(\omega + \omega_d) + \delta(\omega - \omega_d) \right] \,.
 \end{equation}
 ```
 Evidently, $\tilde{x}(\omega)$ is only nonvanishing for $\omega = \pm \omega_d$.
-The system thus responds at the driving frequency only - the behaviour can be captured by a single harmonic.
+The system thus responds solely at the driving frequency, i.e., the time evolution can be captured by a single harmonic.
 This illustrates the general point that _linear systems are exactly solvable_ by transforming to Fourier space, where the equations are diagonal.

 The situation becomes more complex if nonlinear terms are present, as these cause _frequency conversion_.
-Suppose we add a quadratic nonlinearity $\beta x^2(t)$ to the equations of motion; an attempt to Fourier-transform gives
+Suppose we add a quadratic nonlinearity $\beta x^2(t)$ to the equations of motion; attempting to Fourier-transform, now, leads to
 ```math
 \begin{equation}
     \text{FT}[x^2](\omega) =  \int x^2(t) e^{-i\omega t} \: dt = \int_{-\infty}^{+\infty} \tilde{x}(\omega')\tilde{x}(\omega'') \delta(\omega''+\omega'-\omega) \: d\omega' \: d\omega'' \,,
 \end{equation}
 ```
 which couples all harmonics $\omega, \omega', \omega''$ such that $\omega + \omega' + \omega'' = 0$.
-To lowest order, this means the induced motion at the drive frequency generates a higher harmonic, $\omega_d \rightarrow 2\omega_d$.
-To higher orders however, the frequency conversion propagates through the spectrum, _coupling an infinite number of harmonics_.
-The system is not solvable in Fourier space anymore!
+To lowest order, this means that the induced motion at the drive frequency generates a higher harmonic, $\omega_d \rightarrow 2\omega_d$.
+The frequency conversion couples the response at different frequencies and propagates through the spectrum, thus, _coupling an infinite number of harmonics_.
+Hence, the system is not easily solvable in Fourier space anymore!

 ## Harmonic ansatz & harmonic equations